One area of the current Kent Monkman exhibition at the Winnipeg Art Gallery is titled Incarceration.

 Big Bear to the left of the man in the middle and Poundmaker to his right in Stony Mountain Penitentiary

-The wall adjacent to the painting features photos of Sitting Bull and Poundmaker, indigenous leaders who were incarcerated at Stony Mountain Penitentiary for treason after the Northwest Rebellion.
+The wall adjacent to the painting features photos of Big Bear and Poundmaker, indigenous leaders who were incarcerated at Stony Mountain Penitentiary for treason after the Northwest Rebellion.

 Minimalism by Kent Monkman- 2017

 The exhibit includes this installation of Kent Monkman’s alter ego Miss Chief in a prison cell, on her knees, watching the sunrise and set through a window.
 She is holding a piece of braided sweetgrass in one hand and a feather in the other.

 In his commentary, Kent says he wants to draw attention to the large number of indigenous people in Canada’s prisons, particularly on the prairies.
 At Stony Mountain penitentiary nearly 65 % of the inmates are aboriginal but indigenous people represent only 18% of the province’s population.